Aldol condensation: Mechanism

 The first part of this reaction is an Aldol reaction, the second part a dehydration—an elimination reaction (Involves removal of a water molecule or an alcohol molecule).
 Dehydration may be accompanied by decarboxylation when an activated carboxyl group is present.
 The aldol addition product can be dehydrated via two mechanisms; a strong base like potassium t-butoxide, potassium hydroxide or sodium hydride deprotonates the product to an enolate, which eliminates via the E1cB mechanism, while dehydration in acid proceeds via an E1 reaction mechanism.
 Depending on the nature of the desired product, the aldol condensation may be carried out under two broad types of conditions: kinetic control or thermodynamic control.
 Both ketones and aldehydes are suitable for aldol condensation reactions.
 In the examples below, aldehydes are used.

 Base-catalyzed aldol condensation

 The mechanism for base-catalyzed aldol condensation can be seen in the image below.

-The process begins when a free hydroxide (strong base) strips the highly acidic proton at the alpha carbon of the aldehyde.
-This deprotonation causes the electrons from the C–H bond to shift and create a new C–C pi bond.
-The new pi bond then acts as a nucleophile and attacks the remaining aldehyde in the solution, resulting in the formation of a new C–C bond and regeneration of the base catalyst.
-In the second part of the reaction, the presence of base leads to elimination of water and formation of a new C–C pi bond.
-The product is referred to as the aldol condensation product.
+Step 1 begins when a hydroxide ion (strong base) abstracts the highly acidic proton at the α-carbon of the aldehyde.
+This deprotonation causes the electrons from the C–H bond to shift and create an enolate via an E2-like process.
+The nucleophilic enolate attacks another instance of free aldehyde in step 2, resulting in the formation of a new C–C bond.
+In step 3, the negative charge is resolved by abstraction of a proton from water to form the aldol, thus regenerating the base catalyst.
+In the second part of the reaction, the base abstracts the second remaining proton on the α-carbon in an E1cb-Elimination.
+In the next step, reformation of the carbonyl eliminates a hydroxide leaving group, regenerating the base catalyst once again, and forming the aldol condensation product (an enone).

 Acid-catalyzed aldol condensation

-The mechanism for acid-catalyzed aldol condensation can be seen in the image below.